-FEES
+ADDITIONAL FEES

 Mushroom Family Learning Center is a non-denominational and non-profit preschool and does not receive money from any outside organization.
 Because we are not affiliated with any outside organization, we pay a monthly rent.
 We work hard to keep our tuition affordable, but the tuition alone does not fully cover all operating expenses, salaries, and rent.
 To keep our tuition competitive with other preschools, we rely on the materials fee and fundraising fee to make up the difference of what tuition alone does not cover.
+The materials fee and fundraising fee are non-refundable.

-The Materials Fee helps the school prepare for the coming year, knowing that we are already have the money to cover the cost of the materials our teachers need to keep their classrooms running and their students happy.
+The Materials Fee helps the school prepare for the coming year, knowing that we already have the money to cover the cost of the materials our teachers need to keep their classrooms running and their students happy.

 At Mushroom, each family has a responsibility to fundraise a certain amount of money, based on the class(es) their child(ren) is enrolled in.
 You may pay this up front and not participate in fundraising for the year, or you can participate in a special fundraiser at the beginning of the school year, as an opportunity to "work off" this amount.
-Information about this fundraiser will be provided at the beginning of the school year.